arthur-hav/blog/content/posts/work-from-home.md

 ## Challenges and optimization

-There is several challenges to make a comfortable work environment:
+To make a comfortable work environment, any organization should:
-- Providing reasonable commute time, as this is uncompensated unavailability
+- Providing reasonable commute time
-- Quality communication
+- Enable means of quality communication
-- Comfortable space and quiet
+- Offer comfortable space and quiet
-- Lack of distraction
+- Lack distractions

 These can be challenging to provide for both remote and in office organisation, for different reasons.

 ### In office organization

-To offset workplace challenges, this is an example of things to implement in an in-office organization:
+In office organization will face a lot of recruitment challenges.
+Their recruitment area is more limited, and developers who are willing to engage durably in them are fewer.

+However, they can work on their retention by providing to employees a high level of working confort.
+This includes, for people who would be inclined to prefer remote:

 - A central positionning regarding transportation of the team.
 - Sufficient space and separation to avoid lack of focus related to overhearing discussions.
 - Formal and informal discussion spaces away from the screen.

-In office organization will face a lot of recruitment challenges however.
-Their recruitment area is more limited, and developers who are willing to engage durably in them are fewer.

 ### Remote organization